Historic Images of Singleton's Mill at Layburys Creek

 We also hold a copy of a quite low resolution image, showing a similar view of the mill, from a set of newspaper clippings and extracts from the Evening News, dating from 1890s by G. B. Barton, State Library of NSW.
 Copy held in Hawkesbury Library Service.

-A photograph of Singletons Mill at Laybury Creek, Wisemans Ferry NSW, from the Hornsby Historical Society
+A photograph of Singletons Mill at Laybury Creek, Wisemans Ferry NSW, by Alice M. Haigh, State Library of NSW

-Another view of Singleton's Mill in about the 1900s showing the remains of the waterwheel and the structures on the river bank.
-This photograph was taken at lower tide than the previous photogrph and shows the height of the stone wall that supports the waterwheel.
-From the Facebook page of the Hornsby Historical Society.
+Matt Kenny identified this photograph of the mill in a collection of digitised, silver gelatin photoprints by Alice M. Haigh in the Dixon Library, State Library of NSW.
+It is another view of Singleton's Mill in about the 1900s showing the remains of the waterwheel and the structures on the river bank.
+This photograph was taken at lower tide than the previous photograph and shows the height of the stone wall that supports the waterwheel.
+[Old Sydney & N.S.W.] by Alice M. Haigh, ca. 1910-1925, Image 29, State Library of NSW.

-A photograph of Singletons Mill at Laybury Creek, Wisemans Ferry NSW, from the Hornsby Historical Society
+A photograph of Singletons Mill at Laybury Creek, Wisemans Ferry NSW, by Alice M. Haigh, State Library of NSW

-Another view of the northern side of Singleton's Mill in about the 1900s.
+Matt Kenny identified this photograph of the mill in a collection of digitised, silver gelatin photoprints by Alice M. Haigh in the Dixon Library, State Library of NSW.
+It is another view of the northern side of Singleton's Mill in the early 1900s.
 An additional lower level of supporting stone work can be seen in front of the mill, going out into the river.
-From the Facebook page of the Hornsby Historical Society.
+[Old Sydney & N.S.W.] by Alice M. Haigh, ca. 1910-1925, Image 27, State Library of NSW.

 4. Western view of Singletons Mill